dogecoinfoundation/libdogecoin/doc/getting_started.md

 Congratulations, you have just built an executable program that implements Libdogecoin!

+## Testing Against a Public Dogecoin Node

+If you need a public Dogecoin mainnet node for testing (for example when building with `--enable-net`), [OpenChainBench](https://openchainbench.com/benchmarks/dogecoin-rpc) publishes live latency and reliability data for the available keyless public endpoints, measured continuously from multiple regions.
+This can help you pick the most reliable endpoint before hardcoding one into your test setup.

 ## Cross Compilation with Depends

 There may be times when you would like to build the library for a different operating system than you are currently running.
 You can do this relatively easily with `depends`, included in the Libdogecoin repo!
 The available operating systems you can choose from are the following: